datacarpentry/image-processing/episodes/08-connected-components.md

 ## Optional parameters and return values

-The optional parameter `return_num` changes the data type that is returned by the function `skimage.measure.label`.
+The optional parameter `return_num` changes the data type that is returned by the function `ski.measure.label`.
 The number of labels is only returned if `return_num` is *True*.
 Otherwise, the function only returns the labeled image.
 This means that we have to pay attention when assigning